 Are you a woman aged 50–64 with a low income and you don’t have insurance that covers cancer screenings?
-If so, the Florida Breast and Cervical Cancer Early Detection Program wants you to know because we can help you get the free or low-cost breast or cervical cancer screenings you need to stay healthy.
-Our program helps women who are residents of Florida by helping them improve their health, and by providing them critical and often life-saving services. g y
+If so, the Florida Breast and Cervical Cancer Early Detection Program wants you to know we got you covered because we can help you get the free or low-cost breast or cervical cancer screenings you need to stay healthy.
+Our program helps women who are residents of Florida by helping them improve their health, and by providing them critical and often life-saving services.

 375,521: The Number of Women Served Between October 1994 and June 2019